- It's Subjective

 Bitcoin is a software program that you can download and run to interact with the Bitcoin network.
 There are different implementations of the software but Bitcoin Core is the most common one because it has the most competent developers behind it.
 We often refer to the software as a full node.

 These full nodes are Bitcoin and tens of thousands of them form the backbone of the global Bitcoin network.
-They define and enforce the consensus rules of the network - for example, there will never be more than 21,000,000 bitcoin in existence.
+They define and enforce the consensus rules of the network - for example, the issuance of new bitcoin must follow a pre-determined schedule that mathematically ensures the fixed supply limit of the network remains less than 21,000,000 bitcoin.

-One of the most important aspects of using a full node is that it independently validates transactions, ensuring you are in fact receiving the bitcoin that you think you are.
+One of the most important usecases for using a full node is to independently validate transactions, ensuring the wallet is in fact receiving the bitcoin that you think it is.

 Bitcoin is a platform for which apps, tools, protocols and networks are built upon or around.
-It serves as the secure and reliable rock solid foundation to support all sorts of innovation.
+It serves as the secure and reliable rock solid foundation to support all sorts of innovation and interconnect existing networks.
 Technically speaking, Bitcoin is a protocol just as TCP is of the internet.

 Bitcoin is an idea whose time has come - that using technology we can improve things like money by removing the need for trusted third parties.
 Ridding politics and control from the core inner workings of the network.
 This idea was pursued by the Cypherpunks where some have tried to create systems like Bitcoin but would eventually fail.